hnissenbaum/opencv-tutorial/README.md

 **Note**: Black and white images are made up of greyscale pixels ranging from white (value 255) to black (value 0).

 Below is a visualization of a colour image's pixels:

 ![Image Pixels](./imgs/image_pixels.png)

+### Some Useful Numpy Functions:
+### shape
+`img.shape` - which outputs a tuple (python list - object with multiple values), the rows, columns and channels (height, width, depth of the matrix) of the image.
+When the image is greyscale there is only one channel, so the image shape will only contain two values.
+### size
+`img.size` - outputs the total number of pixels in the image (rows*columns)
+### dtype
+`img.dtype` - the dtype property is the image’s data type.
+It's often important to know this property, as a large number of errors in OpenCV can result from incorrect use of the data types.

+### copy
+`img.copy()` - to copy an image, simply put copy() after it, and it will produce a copy of the array.
+The output of this function is another image, so you can set another variable name for this image copy.

 ## Image Manipulation
 All image manipulation is simply just matrix manipulation that we can see in a visual form.